-Employers' Training Resource anticipates partnering with a majority of members of the San Joaquin Valley and Associated Counties - Regional Planning Unit (SJVAC RPU) on the HRTP grant, including the counties of Kern, Inyo, Mono, Fresno, Kings, Madera, Merced, San Joaquin, and Stanislaus.
+Employers' Training Resource (ETR) anticipates partnering with some members of the San Joaquin Valley and Associated Counties - Regional Planning Unit (SJVAC RPU) on the HRTP grant, including the counties of Kern, Inyo, Mono, Fresno, Kings, Madera, Merced, San Joaquin, and Stanislaus.

 Through the HRTP grant, the CWDB has indicated it will fund Planning and Development alongside Training Implementation Projects which are intended to deliver training programs to achieve employment, and career advancement outcomes for participants, and/or to prevent layoffs.
-Both components will allow the HRTP grant to continue for a duration of up to 36 months and the SJVAC RPU intends to seek up to \$5,500,000 for its project.
-The SJVAC RPU plans to focus on quality jobs in the healthcare industry and prioritize the following populations with historical barriers to employment: English Language Learners, Homeless and Housing Insecure, People with Disabilities, Veterans, Youth (ages 18 - 24), and Low-Income Workers.
+Both components will allow the HRTP grant to continue for a duration of up to 36 months and ETR intends to seek up to \$5,500,000 for its project.
+The ETR plans to focus on quality jobs in the healthcare industry and prioritize the following populations with historical barriers to employment: English Language Learners, Homeless and Housing Insecure, People with Disabilities, Veterans, Youth (ages 18 - 24), and Low-Income Workers.
 The grant application is due on April 1, 2023.

-In addition, the SJVAC RPU project will build pathways to healthcare jobs in collaboration with local labor unions, community colleges, the University of California, Merced, and California State Universities located throughout the San Joaquin Valley, and multiple healthcare employers.
+In addition, ETR's project will build pathways to healthcare jobs in collaboration with local labor unions, community colleges, and California State Universities located throughout Kern County, and multiple healthcare employers.

-Therefore, IT IS RECOMMENDED that your Committee approves Employers' Training Resource's collaboration and partnership with the majority of members of the SJVAC - RPU on its application for the High Road Training Partnerships - Resilient Workforce Program grant.
+Therefore, IT IS RECOMMENDED that your Board approves Employers' Training Resource's partnership with the some of the SJVAC - RPU on its application for the High Road Training Partnerships - Resilient Workforce Program grant.